rust-lang/cargo/src/doc/src/faq.md

   uses timestamps on files to govern whether rebuilding needs to happen, but if you're using a nonstandard filesystem it may be affecting the timestamps somehow (e.g. truncating them, causing them to drift, etc).
-In this scenario, feel free to open an issue and we can see if we can accomodate the filesystem somehow.
+In this scenario, feel free to open an issue and we can see if we can accommodate the filesystem somehow.

 * A concurrent build process is either deleting artifacts or modifying files.